 Daphne Garland Flower

-The Sweet scent of the Daphnes, together with the fact that one sort is evergreen and another blooms in Midwinter, endears the Daphne to the lover of garden gems.
-These plants are really shrubs, but because of their low growth and general habit, they more closely resemble the herbaceous perennials.
+The Sweet scent of the Daphnes, together with the fact that one sort is evergreen and the other blooms in Midwinter, endears the Daphne to the lover of garden gems.
+These plants are really shrubs, but because of their low growth and general habit, they more closely resemble herbaceous perennials.

 Daphne Cneorum (Garland Flower).

 The bright pink, four-parted, fragrant flowers and evergreen leaves combine to make this plant truly beautiful.
 The plants arc hardly a foot tall and bloom in April and in October.

 Daphne Mezereum (Spurge Flax),

 not being evergreen, surprises us by producing lilac-purple flowers any time from February to April.
 This sort grows 3 feet tall.

 Where to place a Daphnes